-The Ford Think electric car is now a product of Think (formerly spelled Th!nk) Global.
+The Ford Think electric car was a product of Think (formerly spelled Th!nk) Global.
 Ford sold its interest in Th!nk in 2002.
 There were 4 Electric Vehicles,

 2 cars and 2 - 2-wheelers: